-PZI Zen Online – Judi’s story of awakening and meeting with the mysterious prediction of the teacher Heavenly Dragon.
+PZI Zen Online: A woman’s story of awakening, and meeting with the mysterious prediction of teacher Heavenly Dragon.
 The absurdity of life’s journey.
-His meeting with the strange woman and her interrupting request: ‘Say a Word of Zen!’.
+A meeting with a strange woman and her interrupting request, “Say a word of Zen!”
 How do you allow something different to arise?
-This – One finger!
+This—one finger!
 As recorded May 24, 2020.

 PZI Zen Online Audio – What moves, what is stil?
 How does stillness move?
 I am movement as I live, as I age, or dance but how am I part of it?
 Michelle shares various audio files T.S.
 Elliot reading a poem, David Bryne & Brooklyn Youth Choir.
 As recorded May 22, 2020.

 PZI Zen Online – The pandemic alter the usual ways we choose.
 What is ‘picking’ and ‘choosing’?
 When does choice occur?
 When do I ‘not choose’ but say yes to life’s flow?
 David recounts many of life ‘yeses’ before thinking picking or choosing.
 How we find what we don’t think we are looking for.